 The Air District must evaluate and approve any alternative commuter benefit proposed by the employer.
 Option 4 may be most appropriate for employers located in areas that are not well served by transit.
-Option 4 provides a means to promote the use of alternative commute modes that are not directly addressed in Options 1, 2 or 3, such as carpooling, walking, telecommuting, compressed work week schedules, or promoting the use of electric vehicles by employees.
+Option 4 provides a means to promote the use of alternative commute modes that are not directly addressed in Options 1, 2, 3, or 5 such as carpooling, walking, limited telework, compressed work week schedules, or promoting the use of electric vehicles by employees.
+Note: for the distinction between Option 4 and Option 5 telework, and additional information on complying through a telework program, see the Option 5 Telework Guide.